Variables

 int x = 10;

-Python is dynamic and allows to switch types.
+Python and JS are dynamic and allow to switch types.
 In the following example, the first line will create a variable named x, since this is the first time we assign a value to x.
 The variable type will be an integer.
 The second line will change the variable type to a string and assign “Hello” to it.

 x = 10